teuben/teunix/docs/astronomy-on-ubuntu.md

 ## others

-is ESO SciSoft still active ?
+is ESO SciSoft still active ? nope. all gone.

-## Russian Dolls and other such containers
+## Universal Binaries, Russian Dolls and other such containers

 Unix used to be a little simpler, there was just Unix.
 Now we have virtual machines, containers etc.etc.
 Within the Linux there is another type of fragmentation going on, coming out of the frustration of